SolanceStudios/SS/README.md

 - Java
 - Spigot / Paper API

-## Support & Licensing

-Each plugin includes its own license and usage terms.
-Premium plugins are protected by licensing systems and may not be redistributed or modified without permission.

-For support, documentation, and purchase links, refer to the respective plugin repository or marketplace page.

 ## Vision

-Our vision is to establish Solance Studios as a trusted and professional name in the Minecraft plugin market, combining free community projects with premium solutions for demanding server owners.
+Our vision is to establish Solance Studios as a trusted and professional name in the Minecraft plugin market, delivering secure, closed-source solutions for both free and premium users.